roytang/blog/content/notes/2011/06/80984207756754945/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/80984207756754945/
+title: ''
 ---

-RT [@StephenAtHome](https://twitter.com/StephenAtHome/): Ever notice how you never see Grover and Super-Grover in the same room at the same time?
+Ever notice how you never see Grover and Super-Grover in the same room at the same time?
 Suspicious.